 With one central source of truth for your supply chain agreements, you can increase transparency into the status of contracts and vendor relationships.

 When you’re looking to get a handle of your supply chain contract portfolio, monitoring and tracking critical dates and deadlines is a requisite part of the process.
 Identifying these important dates within your contract repository will allow you to then take meaningful action, like running reports for upcoming end dates and reviewing these contracts in detail to determine whether they should be terminated, renewed, or renegotiated based on things like supplier performance and contract value.
 With enough lead time before a contract expires or an opt-out window closes, you can conduct a detailed analysis on the agreement and determine if another vendor can get the job done more efficiently or cost effectively.

 Ensuring that all key contract dates and deadlines are on your radar will help reduce supply chain risks and unnecessary spending.

 Contract management software with OCR and artificial intelligence features lets you easily find specific language, dates, terms, and clauses in your contracts - a task that, if performed manually, could take days if not weeks to accomplish depending on the volume of contracts.
 This is especially useful when trying to quickly find the value of a contract, the agreed upon lead time to produce purchased materials, or the default terms if your supplier commits a breach of contract.

-By adopting and implementing the appropriate contract management software, you can decrease time spent on basic contracting tasks and focus more on higher value supply chain activities.
+By adopting and implementing the appropriate CLM software, you can decrease time spent on basic contracting tasks and focus more on higher value supply chain activities.

 Report on what you and your stakeholders care about most